BritishPandaChick/105-project/README.md

-# 105-project

-Skillcrush 105 Git and Github project.
+# Skillcrush 105 Git Project
+Project for Skillcrush 105.
+Made with HTML & CSS.

+## Contributing
+This code is based on starter code for all Skillcrush students.
+Therefore I will not be submitting pull requests.